Angles6230/Certification-Notes/CCNA Study.md

-User - level 1 - provides limited read only access Privileged - level 15 - provides complete control over the router When you create a enable secret password, the enable password is now defunct
+User - level 1 - provides limited read only access Privileged - level 15 - provides complete control over the router When you create a enable secret password, the enable password is now defunct When you type enable secret you can specify option 0, 4, 5 for the value of clear text, SHA256 or MD5 hash
 ### AAA Authentication, Authorization and Accounting
 Line level security has scalability issues, use external AAA server for centralization Protocols used for AAA services is RADIUS and TACACS+